 Avengers: Age of Ultron – Obsession

-The key difference between this and the dream sequences that the others experience later is that Tony has no idea Wanda did this to him.
+The key difference between this and the dream sequences that the others experience is that Tony has no idea Wanda (or anyone else) was responsible.
 After all, he’s already privately suffering from potential PTSD after The Avengers, so having a nightmare loosely related to that trauma wouldn’t seem out of the ordinary.
 Because of this, Tony puts into motion one of the worst things he has ever done: The creation of Ultron.

 It began with a small fleet of rudimentary remote controlled Iron Man suits, referred to as the Iron Legion, deployed for crowd control during missions, but after recovering Loki’s sceptre and analysing it with Bruce, Tony takes things a giant leap further.
 The sceptre contains the Mind Stone, which Tony uses to bring to life the peacekeeping AI he has designed, the aforementioned Ultron.